strikoder/offsec-interviews/hr-questions.md

 ## 2. Strengths and Weaknesses
 - **What are your strengths?**

-I excel at problem solving
-I’d say my biggest strengths are [mention 2-3 strengths].
-For example, I’m very detail-oriented, which helped me catch a critical error in a project early on, saving the company time and money.
+I’m very detail-oriented, which helped me catch a critical error in a project early on, saving the company time and money.
 I’m also a great communicator; in my last role, I helped bridge the gap between the technical team and clients, ensuring everyone was on the same page.